BISWEILEN is an expression of my love of plants.

 Large parts of my childhood I spent with my plant-loving grandmother in our spacious garden not far from Düsseldorf.
-What seemed unremarkable to me at the time was, in fact, the beginning of my love of plants.
+What seemed unremarkable to me at the time was, in fact, the beginning of my passion for plants.

 As an adult I filled my initially garden-less flats with banana plants and palm trees, visited the greenhouses of botanical gardens and, as soon as I could, travelled to the Amazon jungle.
-While my fellow travellers stared at crocodiles and capybaras, I looked the other way – at plants.
+While my fellow travellers stared at caimans and jaguar, I looked the other way – at plants.

 Then I came to England and suddenly a new world of gardening culture opened up.
 The UK had a fundamentally different relationship with gardening than Germany.
 Gardens were omnipresent, of overwhelming variety and breathtakingly high standard.
 Slowly I understood that gardening can be so much more than vegetable growing and house plants.

 I made my first garden behind a small terraced house in London.
-A little later I met an Englishman who is as passionate about plants as I am.
-Our favourite pastime is visiting gardens in the British Isles or wherever else in the world we happen to be.
-Last year, a long-cherished dream came true and we spent several weeks exploring the gardens of Japan.
+A little later I met an Englishman who was as passionate about plants as myself.
+Ever since our favourite pastime has been to visit gardens in the British Isles and elsewhere.
+Recently, a long-cherished dream came true and we spent several weeks exploring the gardens of Japan.

-I currently live in Düsseldorf and London and garden in both places: In Düsseldorf I try to strengthen the biodiversity in my own garden in the city centre.
-With a group of friends I also garden in an unusual allotment near the Rhine.
+I currently live in Düsseldorf and London and garden in both places.
+In Düsseldorf I try to strengthen the biodiversity in my own garden in the city centre and share an unusually wild allotment near the Rhine with a group of friends.
 A horticultural alternative is a small, high-maintenance garden full of exotic plants, which I design and maintain together with my Englishman in London.

 To extend my horticultural and above all my botanical knowledge I am currently studying for the RHS Level 2 Certificate in the Principles of Horticulture.